adrienbrignon/mkdocs-exporter/docs/setup/setting-up-buttons.md

 !!! info

-    Currently, icons are only available with the [`material`](https://github.com/squidfunk/mkdocs-material) theme.
+    Currently, icons are only available when using the [`material`](https://github.com/squidfunk/mkdocs-material) theme.

 ### Defining a dynamic button

-As you've seen in the previous example, you can use Python functions to resolve the attributes of a button dynamically.
+As you've seen in the previous example, you can use Python functions to resolve button's attributes dynamically.
 Let's write a button that when clicked, it starts a search on Google with the current page's title as query.

-First of all, let's write the function that will resolve to the `href` attribute's of the button:
+First of all, let's write the function that will return the button's `href` attribute:

 ```python
 from urllib.parse import urlencode